The Best Tours in Barcelona

 Extravagant modernist public hospital.
 If there is one building in Barcelona that can rival the Sagrada Familia when it comes to sheer spectacle, this is it.
 Designed by architect Lluís Domènch i Montaner, this early 20th century public hospital is a dazzling Art Nouveau complex with a riot of ironwork, mosaic, stained glass and sculpture.
 Its 23 pavilions, topped with golden domes, have now been restored and sit among sculpted grounds dotted with orange trees.
 A UNESCO World Heritage Site, this was a working hospital up until 2009, and reopened as a museum and cultural centre in 2014.
 Occasional temporary exhibitions are held in one of the pavilions, and concerts take place in the main administration building, but otherwise the main draw here is wandering around and admiring the flamboyant decorations.

-• Nearest transport: Hospital de Sant Pau metro
+• Nearest metro: Hospital de Sant Pau

 Exceptional private collection of ancient Egyptian artifacts.
 Displays are beautifully presented, spread over three floors.
 On the ground floor you’ll find sarcophagi, beautifully inscribed coffin kids, mummies, and various funerary objects, from amulets to bead and coral adornments.
 The basement focuses on the discovery of the tomb of Tutankhamun – numerous photos of the excavation process, fine gold jewelry and signet rings found in the tomb itself, a model of the actual tomb and an assortment of mummified animals.
 Take the stairs up to the first floor to check out the well-preserved fragments of funerary papyruses, funerary stelae and a display case full of ushabti (small figures buried with a person in order to do any work in the afterlife that the dead person was expected to do).
 There’s a nice terrace café upstairs, and the museum arranges fun activities for kids.

-• Nearest transport: Passeig de Gràcia metro
+• Nearest metro: Passeig de Gràcia

 One of Spain’s greatest art museums.
 Located inside the Palau Nacional – the grand palace on Montjuïc, this museum showcases a thousand years’ worth of Catalan art.
 One wing houses Romanesque art; extraordinary biblical frescoes from Catalan churches, dating back to the 11-13th centuries AD, presented within reconstructions of the original church ceilings and apses.
 The Gothic wing features 14th century wood-panel paintings of the lives of saints and portraits of kings, influenced by contemporary Italian and Flemish styles.
 The Renaissance section encompasses beautiful Catalan landscapes and religious scenes by Zurbarán, as well as some less-known works by major artists, such as Velázquez, Goya, Rubens, Tintoretto and El Greco.
 Take the glass elevator up to MNAC’s unsurpassed Catalan modern art collection, particularly strong on the Modernista and Noucentista art movements.
 Highlights include modernist interior design by Gaudí, early 20th century paintings by Catalan artists Ramon Casas and Santiago Rusiñol – Picasso’s early influences, Salvador Dalí’s portrait of his father, Picasso portraits of women, graphic art from the Civil war era and avant-garde sculpture.

-• Nearest transport: Espanya metro
+• Nearest metro: Espanya

 Entertaining evening sound-and-light show.
 In 1929, Barcelona staged the World Expo in the extravagant fairgrounds at the base of Montjuïc.
 From the Plaça d’Espanya, the grand pedestrian esplanade leads towards the Museu Nacional d’Art de Catalunya, with the Font Màgica (Magic Fountain) halfway along.
 On weekend evenings, the Font Màgica becomes the centerpiece of a sound-and-light extravaganza.
 The waters of the fountain change a kaleidoscope of colors, and rise and fall to music by Freddie Mercury and Montserrat Caballé, while the surrounding area is populated by street musicians.
 The free shows last around 20 minutes and commence every half hour between 9pm and 11pm, Thursday to Sunday (May-September) and on Fridays and Saturdays between 7pm and 8.30pm the rest of the year.
 Particularly fun on balmy spring and summer evenings.
 Popular with families.

-• Nearest transport: Espanya metro
+• Nearest metro: Espanya

 Barcelona’s largest park and zoo.
 If you want a break from the downtown hustle and bustle, Citadel Park makes for a good escape.
 There’s a grand Arc de Triomf at the main entrance to the park, wide walkways that fill with strolling locals and street performers blowing giant bubbles, and several impressive structures, such as the Catalonia Parliament building in the center of the park.
 In the northwest corner there’s the Castell dels Tres Dragons, an impressive, castle-like modernist building designed by Catalan architect Lluís Domènch i Montaner.
 Head to the park’s northeast corner to have a look at the Baroque fountain designed by Josep Fontseré i Mestrès, assisted by a young Antoni Gaudí.
 The southern part of the park is taken up by the city zoo, Parc Zoològic.
 It’s hugely popular with families.
 There’s a petting zoo, pony rides, and animals from around the world, including the endangered Iberian wolf and the Sumatran tiger.

 For a fantastic view of Barcelona’s harbor and a slow, picturesque journey to Montjuïc, stroll along the Barceloneta peninsula and take a ride on this historic cable car.
 The telefèric is part of Barcelona’s 1929 World Expo legacy and an exhilarating, vertigo-inducing ride.
 The elevator takes you up to the boarding platform and the cable car soars above the yachts clustered in the Barceloneta harbor.
-You get a great bird’s eye view of Las Ramblas as well, with the pointy turrets of La Sagrada Familia in the distance, before the cable car gently glides to a stop at the Miramar viewpoint park, about a third of the way up Montjuïc.
+You get a great bird’s eye view of La Rambla as well, with the pointy turrets of La Sagrada Familia in the distance, before the cable car gently glides to a stop at the Miramar viewpoint park, about a third of the way up Montjuïc.
 From here, it’s an easy walk to Montjuïc’s museums and other attractions.
 Try to go on a weekday, or as early as possible on the weekend, as lines can be long.

-• Nearest transport: Barceloneta or Paral.lel metro
+• Nearest metro: Barceloneta, Paral.lel

 Very popular with families, this state-of-the-art aquarium showcases different marine ecosystems from around the world: the shallow coastal waters of the Mediterranean, the Caribbean Sea, Great Barrier Reef, and the Red Sea.
 There are also informative exhibits about the ecosystems unique to Spain: Catalonia’s Delta del Ebro and the Medes Islands, complete with fish and other marine creatures.
 Highlights include the shark tunnel, the clownfish and their anemone home, seahorses, and the octopus tank.
 See if you can spot the well-camouflaged and deadly stonefish in the poisonous fish aquarium!
 In the Planeta Aqua section you can see penguins, piranhas from the Amazon, and Latin American basilisk lizards.
 There are plenty of activities, too, from daily feedings (sharks, penguins, rays, moray eels; check timetable online) – particularly fun for kids, to cage diving with sharks.
 Barcelona’s aquarium is located by the waterfront in Port Vell, just south of the Ramblas.
 Try to come on a weekday to avoid weekend crowds.

-• Nearest transport: Drassanes metro
+• Nearest metro: Drassanes

 There’s something for everyone in one of the world’s most stylish cities.
 Barcelona has everything, from modern art and cutting-edge fashion to high street threads, traditional arts and crafts, antiques, gourmet food, and souvenirs.
 Gift shops at major art museums are excellent places to pick prints and other keepsakes by the likes of Picasso, Miró, Dalí, and others.
 Shops and markets are scattered throughout the city; here are some of my favorites.
 Barri Gòtic: Papirum sells hand-painted paper, fountain pens, leather-bound notebooks and more.
 Art Escudellers stocks beautiful decorative glass items, handmade jewelry, ceramic figures, and tile-work.
 Iriarte Iriarte showcases handmade leather bags and accessories, while Artesanía Catalunya is the place to find beautiful handmade items by Catalan artisans, such as jewelry, ceramics, accessories, and leather goods.
 L’Eixample: Antonio Miró sells suits, accessories and household design items by one of Barcelona’s hottest designers, while the Desigual flagship store on Plaça Catalunya is three floors of colorful fashion by Barcelona’s renowned international label.
 Passeig de Gràcia is lined with high street fashion stores, such as Mango and Zara.
 El Born: Carrer dels Flassaders, Carrer del Rec and Carrer dels Banys Vells are narrow back lanes lined with funky, arty boutiques.